Cyberes/ha-mail-and-packages-2/README.md

 Uses [alexdlaird/amazon-orders](https://github.com/alexdlaird/amazon-orders) to fetch order delivery dates instead of parsing an IMAP inbox.
-It runs on an external server (not Home Assistant) and sends data via MQTT rather than as a custom component due to python dependencies.
+It runs on an external server (not Home Assistant) and sends data via MQTT rather than as a custom component due to python dependencies (`amazoncaptcha` requires a specific version of Pillow).

 Two-Step verification will interfere with the automated login to Amazon.